- Learn about TorFX, a low-cost international money transfer service that consistently earns rave reviews.

 - It was rated 'excellent' on Trustpilot, with around 1,500 reviews for the Australian arm of the service.

 - Regulated in Australia ASIC.

 - Hold the highest credit rating with Dun & Bradstreet.

-- Doesn't charge transaction fees.
+- No transaction fees.
 Instead, they add a margin on exchange rates, which is standard practice for money transfer services.

-You can access TorFx through your mobile – just download the app on your smartphone.
+You can access TorFx through your smartphone – download the app.
 However, if you prefer more personal service, you can call your account manager to deal with your transaction.

 Who TorFX is designed for, based on design, features and costs